codewithkyle/router/README.md

 ### Loading Animation

 Since this library bypasses the navive browser navigation functionality you will need to create your own loading state.
 When loading a route the Router will set a `[router]` attribute on the `<HTML>` element.
-Use the snippets blow to create a custom animations.
+You can use the snippets blow to create custom animations.

 #### CSS